wisphill/wisphill.github.io/collections/_aws_vpc/NAT Devices.md

+---
+description: NAT Devices is the device to allow resources in the private subnet to connect to public internet, other VPCs, or on-premise networks
+layout: post
+---

 #aws #vpc #nat

 NAT Devices is the device to allow resources in the private subnet to connect to public internet, other VPCs, or on-premise networks